KayFrimp/alx-higher_level_programming/0x03-python-data_structures/README.md

 9. 9-max_integer.py - Finds the biggest integer of a list.

 10. 10-divisible_by_2.py - Finds all multiples of 2 in a list.

+11. 11-delete_at.py - Function deletes an item at a specific index in a list.